 Named after La Jolla’s popular Open Aire Farmer’s Market, Bistro du Marché allows chef Diot to work closely with farmers to incorporate the finest local flavors for the restaurant.
-Led by Chef Christophe Santos, Bistro du Marché incorporates quality ingredients and rigourous French technique into every dish.
+Led by Chef Miguel Baez, Bistro du Marché incorporates quality ingredients and rigourous French technique into every dish.

 Bistro du Marché is based on the culinary concept of “bistronomie”, which emerged in Paris, and has been adopted by the United States.
 Bistronomie, a play on words on the concepts of “bistro” and “gastronomie”, is a form of French cuisine that emphasizes the fusion of haute gastronomic expertise, seasonality, and the traditional “cuisine de terroir” found in bistros across France.
 The youthfulness of the bistronomie movement has succeeded in reinvigorating French cuisine, and Bistro du Marché, which is now part of the wave called “gastro-bistro,” which raises the bar of a traditional French bistro’s.

 In 1987, Diot opened Maxim’s de Paris in New York.
 After two years, he opened Park Bistro, which earned three-stars from the New York Times.
-Following the success of the Park Bistro, Diot opened Park Avenue Catering, Les Halles and Brasseries des Theatres.
-In 1997, Diot moved to San Diego,where he opened the formally distinguished Tapenade Restaurant.
+Following the success of the Park Bistro, Diot launched Park Avenue Catering, Les Halles and Brasseries des Theatres.
+In 1997, Diot moved to San Diego, where he started the formally distinguished Tapenade Restaurant venture.
 In May 2015, Tapenade’s seventeen-year tenure came to an end and so opened Bistro du Marché by Tapenade.